What Is DevOps Methodology Explained Simply

 DevOpsCI/CD pipelineAgile software developmentIT operations

-DevOps isn't merely a buzzword; it represents a profound transformation in how IT professionals approach software development and delivery.
-For anyone pursuing certifications like AWS Certified DevOps Engineer, Microsoft Certified: Azure DevOps Engineer Expert, or even general IT service management certifications like ITIL 4, understanding DevOps is fundamental.
-At its core, DevOps is a cultural philosophy that seamlessly merges software development (Dev) and IT operations (Ops) into a single, highly collaborative unit.
+DevOps is more than a popular industry term; it represents a shift in how IT teams build and release software.
+Professionals seeking certifications like AWS Certified DevOps Engineer, Microsoft Certified: Azure DevOps Engineer Expert, or ITIL 4 must understand these principles.
+At its center, DevOps is a cultural philosophy that combines software development (Dev) and IT operations (Ops) into one collaborative team.

 What Is The DevOps Methodology Really About?